dashpay/platform/packages/dashmate/README.md

  - evonet - node with Evonet configuration
  - testnet - node with testnet configuration

 You can modify and use the system configs directly, or create your own.
-You can base your own configs on one of the system configs using the `dashman config:create CONFIG [FROM]` command.
-You must set a default config with `dashman config:default CONFIG` or specify a config with the `--config=<config>` option when running commands.
+You can base your own configs on one of the system configs using the `mn config:create CONFIG [FROM]` command.
+You must set a default config with `mn config:default CONFIG` or specify a config with the `--config=<config>` option when running commands.
 The `base` config is initially set as default.

 ```
 USAGE
-  $ dashman config
+  $ mn config

 OPTIONS
   --config=config  configuration name to use